 Parkwind's 3rd wind farm Nobelwind (initially a section of the Belwind concession) starts production.
 This same year Parkwind entered Ireland with Oriel and started to develop Northwester 2, our fourth Belgian project.

-The Colruyt Group, Parkwind and Fluxys create a venture called Hyoffwind with the intent further explore the potential of industrial scale green hydrogen generation.
+The Colruyt Group, Parkwind and Fluxys create a venture called Hyoffwind with the intent to further explore the potential of industrial scale green hydrogen generation.
 The same year, Parkwind wins the competitive tender process in Germany for its Arcadis Ost 1 windfarm.

 Parkwind enters agreement with ESB to jointly develop the Oriel and Clogherhead projects.
 Arcadis Ost 1 announces a revolutionary floating installation method.